 by anthony on 09/29/10 at 7:54 pm

-If your website sells products, it’s important that your product images look beautiful.
-Most people believe that the beauty of an image comes from typography and color.
-The beauty of an image, however, can also come from the way you arrange and place different elements.
-It’s much like decorating your house, where you don’t just think about what objects you need to make your house look beautiful, but you also think about how to arrange and where to place those objects to make your house look beautiful.
+If your website sells products, it’s important that your product images appeal to users.
+Beauty of an image doesn’t just come from typography and color.
+It also comes from the way you arrange elements in space.
+It’s much like decorating your house, where you don’t just think about what objects you need to make your house look beautiful, but you also think about how to arrange and where to place those objects.

 The rule of thirds is an old technique that was first used on paintings during the Renaissance times.
-This is an old technique, but it can still be applied to the product images we see on the web today.
-A typical product image commonly consists of the following elements:
+But you can apply it to product images on your website.
+A typical product image has the following elements:

 - Call-to-action button